-The existing condition and future without-project condition of the project area is described herein.
-The existing and future conditions will later be compared, as they relate to navigation and influence of such on the local and national economies.
-This comparison is integral to the selection of the Tentatively Selected Plan.
+This chapter describes the existing condition and future without-project condition of the project area.
+The existing and future conditions will later be compared, as they relate to navigation its influence on the local and national economies.
+This comparison is integral to the selection of the Recommended Plan.